mtlynch/pre-vue/README.md

 ## Overview

-This is an example of a Vue + Nuxt configuration that generates a static site.
-Instead of generating a normal single-page app, it generates a static page for every route on your site, making it easier for your
+This is an example of a Vue + Nuxt configuration that generates a pre-rendered, static site.

+Instead of generating a normal single-page app, it generates a static page for every route on your site, making it easier for you to configure search engine optimization and social sharing.

 ## Benefits of pre-rendering